Template

 Requirements & responsibilities

-The basis for every good video production contract template is outlining everything involved with the video production project.
-You should also clearly name who’s responsible for what, and when you’ll need things.
+The basis for every good video production contract template is outlining everything involved with the videography services project.
+You should also clearly name who's responsible for what, and when you'll need things.

 For instance, if you’re shooting an ad for a local company, you might need supervised access to their property outside of business hours or a high-res copy of their logo for an overlay.

 You may even find that your client wants the services of a video editor or videographer, more than a producer.
-At this stage, you can confirm if they need all your services or you can even change to a video editing contract.
+At this stage, you can confirm if they need all your services or you can even change to a video editing contract to ensure both the videographer and client is on the same page.

 Project milestones